DougGregor/swift-evolution/proposals/0258-property-wrappers.md

     parameter of the same type as the `value` property (or be an `@autoclosure` thereof) and have the same access level as the property wrapper type itself.
-When `init(initialValue:)` is present, is is always used for the initial value provided on the property declaration.
+When `init(initialValue:)` is present, it is always used for the initial value provided on the property declaration.
 For example:

     ```swift